Configuration¶

 To use a specific config when starting the exporter:

-$ jmp exporter start another
+$ jmp exporter run my-exporter

 Using exporter config '/etc/jumpstarter/exporters/another/exporter.yaml'